VOICE: PACKAGE & POLICIES

 Contact Danielle at least 24 hours in advance if the student will be absent.

 Refunds will not be issued.
-Please read the Make-Up Policy below carefully.
+The Make-Up Policy offers two make-ups during the semester.

 Additional expenses include the purchasing of necessary musical materials and books.